leondutoit/pg-need-to-know/notes.md

 - expose audit logs to data owners and admin via RLS
 - describe audit log table in readme
 - rename informational tables and views to be more consistent
+- enforce group level table access and implement grant and revoke